jamalendanisa/emails-list/suggestions.md

 - If there is a leakage of sensitive information via emails, i think the report action to give warning or to collect the emails contained the leakage should be added too.
 With this data, we could have a prevention to such event by giving a warning to the sender so they would not do that again or for a prove or reference that could be used in the future.

+- Then, the emails list should be sorted to three categories.
+1. New emails that just sent (still not given any action).
+2. Emails that have been approved or verified.
+3. Emails that have been retrieved or reported.
+So the admin could manage it more easier.

 I think that's all of that for now.
 Once again thank you very much for the opportunity.
 I really hope i could be a succesful candidate and be a part of your team.
 どうぞよろしくお願いいたします。